Narven/rustwannabe/src/005-variables.md

 ```

 {blurb, class: info}
-We are using a Tuple on the right size `(1, 3)`, we will talk more about tuples later in the book.
+We are using a Tuple on the right size `(1, 3)` we will talk more about tuples later in the book.
 {/blurb}

 ## Shadowing

 Shadowing is allowed.
-We can declare the same variable twice, and reassign that variable name.
+We can declare the same variable twice and reassign that variable name.

 {caption: "Example of shadowing"}
 ```rust